mallen13/walker-tkd/README.md

 Front-end technologies used were HTML, CSS, and modular Vanilla JS.
 All files were minified for better load times.

 Design of the front-end is all original and effectively uses the organization's branding and colors.
 A focus on accesible colors, fonts, animations, and layout can be observed on the project.
 All buttons and links are accessible via keyboard without a mouse.
+Information is saved in local storage to persist betwen refreshes.

 The back-end API was built using Node-JS and Express.
 It is partially secured through Node rate-limiter and environment variables, makes use of post requests, and sends emails via Node-Mailer.
 The server posts payment information to Square API.